Tenants' Security Deposit Rights in Ohio

 Written Itemized List:

-If the landlord has made any deductions from the tenant’s security deposit, the landlord must include a written itemized list which spells out all deductions and the amounts charged.
-Landlords must be specific and thorough when listing the deductions.
+- If the landlord has taken any deductions from the tenant’s security deposit, the landlord must include a written itemized list when returning any security deposit amount owed back to the tenant.
+This list must itemize:

-In addition, the tenant must provide the landlord, in writing, with a forwarding address where the security deposit can be sent.
+- In Ohio, it is the tenant's responsibility to provide the landlord, in writing, with a forwarding address where the security deposit can be sent.
 If the tenant fails to provide the landlord with a forwarding address, the landlord will not be penalized for failing to return the deposit within the 30-day window.

-If however, the tenant has supplied the landlord with a proper forwarding address in writing, and the landlord fails to return the tenant’s security deposit within the 30 day window, along with a written list of itemized deductions, if deductions have been taken, the tenant is entitled to the money owed to them, plus damages in an amount equal to the money wrongfully withheld plus any attorney’s fees.
+- If the tenant has supplied the landlord with a proper forwarding address, in writing, and the landlord fails to return the tenant’s security deposit within the 30 day window, along with a written list of itemized deductions, if deductions have been taken, the tenant is granted certain rights.
+The tenant is entitled to the money owed to them, plus damages in an amount equal to the money wrongfully withheld plus any attorney’s fees.

-If a landlord in Ohio sells his or her property, he or she must either:
+If a landlord in Ohio sells his or her property, he or she must do one of two things: